 On other visits, we opted to stay either north or south.

-About an hour north of the city is where our real serenity came, in the laid-back sunshine coast.
+About an hour north of Brisbane is where our real serenity came, in the laid-back Sunshine Coast, one of our favourite beach cities in Australia.
 After a six-week stay, we even put our New Zealand home on the market with hopes of moving here for good, but it didn’t work out.
 Amongst the many things to do here is the popular Australia Zoo.

 Airlie Beach: Gateway to the Whitsundays